Are your emails and attachments safe from prying eyes?

 - No support for IMAP/SMTP and third-party email clients (work in progress)

 Check out the CTemplar review to see how this service did in our tests.

 |Free Tier||30 day trial|

 Based in Switzerland, Kolab Now is a private email service offering lots of features and full email suite functionality.
 A Kolab Now subscription includes email, contacts, calendar, scheduling, collaboration/sharing tools, and cloud file storage.
+Right now they are running a public beta of their voice and videoconferencing system.
 All of the features and options make Kolab Now an excellent choice for business users, teams, and privacy-focused individuals.